POSYDON-code/POSYDON/docs/_source/components-overview/machine_learning/initial_final_interp.rst

 9. ``c_key``: A string specifying by which class the interpolator should interpolate binaries.
 Only to be specified in the MCInterpolator case.

 For most applications specifying only the first four parameters is recommended.
+Provided below is an example instantiation of the ``IFInterpolator`` class.
+Note that there are a total of six dictionaries corresponding to the six instances of the ``BaseIFInterpolator``.

 .. code-block:: python